blockmatic-icebox/dev-configs/readme.md

 Want to use it?
 Check out the [CLI documentation](https://github.com/blockmatic/dev-scripts/blob/master/packages/dev-scripts) to get started!

-## WIP TODO
+This project is a fork of [spotify/web-scripts](https://github.com/spotify/web-scripts)

-- use standardjs
+## WIP

-- allow snake case for eosio compat
+- [ ] use standardjs
-- customized further
+- [ ] allow snake case for eosio compat
-- remove support for es5
+- [ ] customized further
-- add react native support ( iamkevinwolf/devtools )
+- [ ] add react native support ( iamkevinwolf/devtools )

 ## About this project

 ### dev-scripts CLI

 [@blockmatic/dev-scripts](./packages/dev-scripts) is a CLI that combines shared configuration for building, linting, testing, formatting, and releasing libraries for Node and the browser.
 It is opinionated, but allows configuration to avoid lock-in.
 You can also pick and choose which scripts you use.
-It is inspired by other tooling bundles like [react-scripts](https://www.npmjs.com/package/react-scripts) and [kcd-scripts](https://www.npmjs.com/package/kcd-scripts).

 ```bash
 yarn add --dev @blockmatic/dev-scripts husky